KrisLaw98/KLawrence.github.io/README.md

 ## Locating the Nearest Facility with Origin-Destination Matrix

 ### Finding the Nearest Health Facility for Each Address

+In this exercise, I used data from the [Open Data DC](https://opendata.dc.gov/) to create a map that you identifies the closest health facility to each address in Washington DC based on the calculated shortest path distances

+-First, I obtained the shapefiles three shapefiles from Open Data DC that each contain the roadway block, address points, and community-based service provider respectively.

+- Load the Community_Based_Service_Providers.shp layer and filter it by entering the following query in the Filter Expression:
+     ```
+     "PROVIDER_T" IN ('Adult', 'Adult & Child')
+     ```
+   - Click Run.

 [Return to top](#jump-to-section)